IGVF-DACC/igvfd/cdk/README.md

 ## Clean up demo stacks

+### Delete Github branch

+The easiest way to clean up demo stacks is to delete the Github branch associated with it (e.g. after the branch is merged).
+This will automatically clean up any stacks (frontend or backend) with a matching branch name.

+Note there is a lag between when a branch is deleted and when the cleaner runs and deletes demo stacks.
+If you try to redeploy a demo with the same branch name before the cleaner is done processing a branch, the new stacks will also get deleted.

+### Manual clean up

-To clean up demo stacks and the associated CodePipeline:
+To manually clean up demo stacks and the associated CodePipeline:

 ```bash
 $ python commands/cdk_destroy_all_stacks.py -c branch=IGVF-1234-my-feature-branch --profile igvf-dev